stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Token is no longer valid because the Account is not enabled.

 **User Message**

 *(Same as above)*

-Token is no longer valid because the Account is not enabled.

-**Further Information**

-This error can occur when you validate a token for an Account that has been changed to have a status of ``DISABLED``.

 Error 10011
 -------------

 **Message**

+Token is no longer valid because it has expired.

 **User Message**

 *(Same as above)*

-Token is no longer valid because it has expired.

 **Further Information**

 Stormpath tokens have an expiration time that is configurable through the Application’s OAuth Policy.
 If you try authenticating with an expired token, this error will return.